 Improve Your Communication Skills

 Communication is key when working with perfectionist clients.
-You might think that you’ve done a spectacular job on a project or task and want to send it to your client, only to be told that it’s not quite perfect enough.
+You might think that you’ve done a spectacular job on a project and want to send it to your client, only to be told that it’s not perfect enough.

 Be Careful With Feedback